meshcloud/meshcloud-docs/docs/partner.projects.md

 ## Deleted Projects

-When a Meshproject is deleted, it is not completely removed in the cloud platforms and in the database.
-Cloud Admins shall be able to check, whether there is no hidden workload still running in the project.
-Cloud Admins can find a list of **"Deleted Projects"** in the **"Projects"** Section of the **"Partner Area"**.
-This list allows Cloud Admins to check for projects that can be deleted finally in the cloud plattforms.
+When a Meshproject is deleted, it is not completely removed in the in the database.
+Partners and Admins can find a list of **"Deleted Projects"** in the **"Projects"** Section of the **"Partner Area"**.
+This list allows Cloud Admins to check for projects that have been deleted.
+The "Deleted in platforms On" column shows, when the background process, that actually deletes the "marked for deletion" projects in the platforms, has been executed successfully.

 ## Project History